dheap

 -set_max_size size / -set_post_size size / -set_pre_size size

 Specify a size in bytes.
 You can set the sizes of the pre- and post- guards independently.
-The actual size of a guard can differ from these settings if MemoryScape needs to adjust the size to meet alignment and allocation unit size constraints.
+The actual size of a guard can differ from these settings if TotalView needs to adjust the size to meet alignment and allocation unit size constraints.
 In addition, you can set the maximum guard size.
-If the guard size will be greater than this maximum, MemoryScape does not create a guard.
+If the guard size will be greater than this maximum, TotalView does not create a guard.

 The default sizes are 8 bytes.